William H. McRaven: Personal life

 McRaven is the son of a career Air Force officer.
 McRaven married Georgeann Brady, then a fellow undergraduate at the University of Texas at Austin, in 1978.
 They have three children.

 McRaven attended the 2012 White House Correspondents' Association Dinner as the guest of his fifth grade classmate, Karen Tumulty.
+McRaven was approached by the centrist group No Labels as a potential candidate for the 2024 presidential election.